Brussels Exhibition - Article The Lithuania Tribune

 Preferences can change as one observer gave me over a period of about five years three different photos what she thought as being probably the best photograph I ever made.
 It is nice to see taste vary over time.

-More interesting was a visitor trying to convince me that one of my photographs was actually a painting.
+More interesting was a visitor trying to convince me that one of my photographs was, in reality, a painting.
 Painterly would have been nice, but painting is not something that I am good at.
 Somehow I felt that I lost the argument.
-In reality, I am extremely grateful that a few clever people found a way to catch images about 170 years ago.
+In reality, I am extremely grateful that a few clever people found a new way to register images about 170 years ago.
 It allowed translating some of my views of the world into photographs.

 The exhibition in Brussels can be seen here.